-Dr. Adam Fried is a licensed clinical psychologist focusing on mental health care and assessment with child, adolescent and adult populations.
+Dr. Adam Fried is a licensed clinical psychologist focusing on mental health care with primarily adolescent and adult populations.
 After completing his B.A. from Rutgers University, he went on to earn an M.A. and Ph.D. in clinical psychology at Fordham University in New York City.
 While at Fordham, he completed training experiences at New York University-Langone Medical Center, the Fordham University Counseling Center and North General Hospital.
 He completed his internship at the Department of Veteran Affairs, focusing on outpatient and residential assessment and treatments for veterans with Posttraumatic Stress Disorder.
-With the National Center on Addiction and Substance Abuse at Columbia University, he completed his dissertation on the active ingredients necessary for effective treatment for adolescent substance users.
+With the National Center on Addiction and Substance Abuse at Columbia University, he completed his dissertation on the active ingredients necessary for effective treatment for adolescents who used drugs.
 Dr. Fried completed his post-doctoral clinical experience at the Center for Psychological Assessment and Treatment (Loren B. Amsell and Associates), where he worked primarily with children, adolescents and families in foster-care settings.

 M.A., Clinical Psychology, 2003

 Dr. Fried has been interviewed for or quoted in several major news outlets, including:

 Dr. Fried has published in areas of depression, stress, substance use, treatment and research ethics, including informed consent and ethical issues related to the use of the internet in practice and research in several top scientific journals, including Archives of General Psychiatry (JAMA Psychiatry), Journal of Consulting and Clinical Psychology, and Professional Psychology: Research and Practice.
 Dr. Fried is a member of the editorial board for the journal Ethics and Behavior and serves as the Ethics Editor of the Clinical Psychologist (APA, Division 12).
 Below are some sample publications: